confluentinc/event-streaming-patterns/docs/event-stream/schema-compatibility.md

 A natural behavior of applications and data is that they evolve over time, so it's important to have a policy about how they are allowed to evolve and what compatibility rules are between old and new versions.

 ## Problem
-How do I ensure that schemas can evolve without breaking existing readers and writers?
+How do we ensure that schemas can evolve without breaking existing [Event Sinks](../event-sink/event-sink.md) (readers) and [Event Sources](../event-source/event-source.md) (writers), including [Event Processing Applications](../event-processing/event-processing-application)?

 ## Solution
 ![schema-compatibility](../img/schema-compatibility.png)